-Hubbell's next dividend payment will be US$0.91 per share, and in the last 12 months, the company paid a total of US$3.64 per share.
-Calculating the last year's worth of payments shows that Hubbell has a trailing yield of 2.5% on the current share price of $144.03.
-We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
+The company's next dividend payment will be US$1.12 per share, and in the last 12 months, the company paid a total of US$4.48 per share.
+Looking at the last 12 months of distributions, Hubbell has a trailing yield of approximately 1.7% on its current stock price of $256.08.
+If you buy this business for its dividend, you should have an idea of whether Hubbell's dividend is reliable and sustainable.
 So we need to check whether the dividend payments are covered, and if earnings are growing.

 Have Earnings And Dividends Been Growing?

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-In the last 10 years, Hubbell has lifted its dividend by approximately 10% a year on average.
-It's encouraging to see the company lifting dividends while earnings are growing, suggesting at least some corporate interest in rewarding shareholders.
+In the past 10 years, Hubbell has increased its dividend at approximately 11% a year on average.
+It's great to see earnings per share growing rapidly over several years, and dividends per share growing right along with it.